Malanka: Origins and history

 A procession on a Polish Christmas Card from 1929 showing some of the typical stock characters such as the gendarmes, the young girl, etc.

 The idea of house-to-house visits during the Christmas season is a pan-European one.
 Similar customs are observed in Ireland and England as "mummering", in Winterbräuche or Faslam in Germany, etc. In the West Slavic lands, even more closely related customs are found, with Poles even using many of the same stock characters in their house-visiting traditions.

-The ritual is derived from a Christianized folk tale of pagan origins.
-The story is based on the daughter of the creator god Praboh, whose four sons included Veles (demonized as "the Devil"), Yarilo (or Yarylo, identified with St. George), Rai ('paradise'; St. John), and Lado or Mir ('peace').
-His daughter Lada was mother Earth, who had two children: a son called the Moon and a daughter "Spring-May", later referred to as Mylanka because she was loving (мила).
-In a version of the myth of Hades and Persephone, Mylanka's evil uncle (the Devil) desired her presence in the underworld and abducted her one day when the Moon was hunting.
-While Mylanka was gone, the Earth lacked the rebirth of spring, and once she was released from the vices of the Devil, flowers began to bloom and greenery spread around the world.
-Ukrainians celebrate Malanka to symbolize the onset of spring.
-Another theory regarding the name of the character Malanka relates it to the Christian saint Melania the Younger, whose feast day is December 31: New Year's Eve.
+The ritual is derived from an unspecified pagan origin.

 Descriptions of this holiday from the nineteenth century mention the folk play with a character named "Malanka".
 They also frequently mention the tradition of driving a goat from house to house to bring good luck.
 In some regions of Western Ukraine and in Romania, a live goat is replaced by a dancer in a goat costume.

-During the Soviet period, Malanka celebrations were unofficially banned as part of the anti-religious campaign: people participating in the ritual were persecuted and arrested.
+During the Soviet period, Malanka celebrations were unofficially banned as part of the anti-religious campaign; people participating in the ritual were persecuted and arrested.
 Nevertheless, the tradition survived and remains popular in many towns and villages of modern-day Ukraine.

 Name

 This holiday is also known as Bounteous Evening in much of Ukraine and Belarus, but this name can also be applied to Epiphany Eve (or Theophany Eve) in Western Ukraine.
 A traditional way of referring to the holidays during the Christmas season in the Eastern Slavic languages is by which recipe of kutia (whole-grain sweetened porridge), the most symbolic ritual food, is used.
-A lenten (dairy-fee) version (bahata kutia, 'ample kutia') is associated with Christmas Eve, schedra kutia ('generous' or 'bountiful' kutia) with the Old New Year's Eve or Malanka, hence "bounteous evening", and a second lenten version ("hungry kutia") for Theophany Eve).
+A lenten (dairy-free) version (bahata kutia, 'ample kutia') is associated with Christmas Eve, schedra kutia ('generous' or 'bountiful' kutia) with the Old New Year's Eve or Malanka, hence "bounteous evening", and a second lenten version ("hungry kutia") for Theophany Eve).